 Salary and wages paid to each employee, stipend paid to each board of directors member, and any executive compensation, bonus, benefit, or item of value paid to any individual affiliated with an MTC, including Persons or Entities Having Direct or Indirect Control over the MTC.

-Waste disposal records as required under 935 CMR 501.105(12); and
+Waste disposal records as required under 935 CMR 501.105(12): Waste Disposal; and

-Following closure of an MTC, all records must be kept for at least two years at the expense of the MTC and in a form and location acceptable to the Commission.
+Following closure of an MTC, all records shall be kept for at least two years at the expense of the MTC and in a form and location acceptable to the Commission.

 Liability Insurance Coverage or Maintenance of Escrow.